Arns Innovations summary

 Category pilot

-Apply the same logic to a category such as mobility, materials, energy, medical devices, semiconductors, or climate.
+Apply the same logic across a focused theme such as mobility, materials, energy, medical devices, semiconductors, or climate.

 3